The Stigma Surrounding Ex-Prisoners Impacts Everyone

 Cybercrime is growing as more aspects of life go online, and this can often be a gray area as far as crime goes.
 Civil disobedience and online protests can quickly walk the line of legality, but some of these crimes are not as wrong as others.

-Ex-prisoners face many obstacles after prison, and although some people don’t serve enough time for their crimes, others deserve a second chance to be contributing members of society.
+Ex-prisoners face many obstacles after prison, and although some people don’t serve enough time for their crimes, others deserve a second chance to contribute to society.